Posted by Chemlink in Chemlink Lab, Personal Care Products | 0 comments

 - Mintiol – Based on mint, Mintiol is a multifunctional broad spectrum microbial inhibitor which can work as a stand-alone preservative system or as a preservation booster with a wide compatibility range with a refreshing feel when used in formulations.

-If you’d like to receive samples of any of the ingredients featured here, or advice on including them in your formulations please contact us via the form below.
+If you’d like to receive samples of any of the ingredients featured here, or advice on including them in your formulations, please contact us.